 I might be over 50, yet I only know myself as a child each day.
 Each day a mystery to explore, each person a friend to play with.

 I might feel some aches and pains.
 At times I look at the ever increasing tidal wave of grey within my hair.
 Yet I will always feel youth in how to approach life as each day is new.

 Being All Grown

 Adults typically make the mistake of thinking they are all grown up.
 We grow every day.
-To label oneself “adult” just means we limit ourselves into thinking we know what is what.
+To label oneself “adult” just means we limit ourselves to thinking we know what is what.

 Being a child has good sides and bad sides.

 The good part is being open to explore the world.
 The bad part is focusing too much on new negative experiences that aren’t real.